 CREATE TABLE¶

-Creates a new table in the current/specified schema or replaces an existing table.
+Creates a new table in the current/specified schema, replaces an existing table, or alters an existing table.
 A table can have multiple columns, with each column definition consisting of a name, data type, and optionally whether the column:

 In addition, this command supports the following variants: